 Pros: Easy-to-use online and mobile platforms, no maximum transfer limits, same-day service between some countries and 24-hour support.
 Cons: Not instantaneous, minimum transfer limit of $150.

 Now that you have some ideas on money transferring service options, let’s go over some frequently asked questions about sending money overseas.

-Unless you’re putting a check in an envelope, you’re probably going to encounter some kids of fees for sending your money, including:
+Unless you’re putting a check in an envelope, you’re probably going to encounter some fees for sending your money, including:

 Transfer fees.
 These are typically a percentage of the total amount being sent, though they can be a flat fee for smaller amounts.

 Exchange rate markups.
 This is another way some services make money.
 It’s based on the particular currencies being used, and their exchange rate.
 Just like it sounds, some companies will charge a markup on this amount, and the rate can vary widely.

 Learn more about paying less while sending money abroad.

 Some services provide same-day transfers while others take a couple of days or longer.

 Not every service operates in every country around the world, so you’ll want to check that information first and foremost.

 Get essential money news & money moves with the Easy Money newsletter.